Historical Tales | News | Vampires | Zombies | Werewolves

-North Brother Island features a number of large, abandoned structures that make it a perfect spot for a vampire pack looking to lay low until conditions improve.
-And if those vampires should desire to start hunting again, the large populations of Manhattan, the Bronx and Brooklyn are only a short boat ride away.
+North Brother Island features a number of large, abandoned structures, which make it a perfect spot for a vampire pack looking to lay low until conditions improve.
+And if those vampires should desire to start hunting again, the large populations of Manhattan, Brooklyn and the Bronx are only a short boat ride away.

-Vampires found lots to love about the Strip, especially after rock and roll venues like the Whiskey a Go Go, the Rainbow Bar and Grille and the Roxy arrived in the 1960s and 70s.
-There was a steady supply of fresh blood among the would-be musicians and groupies, many of them runaways from other parts of the country.
+Vampires found lots to love about the Strip, especially after rock and roll venues like the Whiskey a Go-Go, the Rainbow Bar and Grill, and The Roxy arrived in the 1960s and 70s.
+There was a steady supply of fresh blood among the would-be musicians and groupies, many of whom were runaways from other parts of the country.
 The nocturnal life of rock and rollers was perfect for a vampire's schedule.
 And the vampires' gaunt physiques, pale skin and sunglasses fit right in with L.A.'s nightcrawlers.
 The story of Wanda Schiffler is but one prominent example of the convergence of rock and roll and vampirism along Sunset Boulevard.